 - Product received was not what the customer ordered

-- Product was never delivered or was damaged upon delivery
+- Product was not delivered on time, was never delivered, or was damaged upon delivery

 - Customer returned the merchandise but did not receive a refund

 - Other merchant errors (Poor customer service, unwanted recurring payments, authorization errors, or faulty product fulfillment)

 - Force-Approved transactions — Bolt rejected the order but the merchant overrode the rejection.